gabrielhurley/js-openclient/README.md

    consistent across __every__ API resource and raise `NotImplemented` errors when a method is not supported by the underlying API.

-4. Where possible, hacks should be added in on specific managers to emulate methods are not natively supported by the API.
+4. Where possible, hacks should be added on specific managers to emulate methods are not natively supported by the API.
 For example, `in_bulk`  may be emulated by making multiple calls, etc.